- Scientists and physicians who hold or are candidates for an MD, PhD, ScD or equivalent professional degree are eligible.

 ECTRIMS must be notified of early termination of any fellow and unexpended funds at the host institution must be returned to ECTRIMS.

-- ECTRIMS may revoke or terminate a Research Fellowship early if the fellow is unable to carry out the research as planned, if a mentor requests termination because of unsatisfactory performance by the fellow, or in the event of cause established by due process of law or as a consequence of an institutional review committee’s determination of fraud or malfeasance.
+- ECTRIMS may revoke or terminate a research fellowship early if; the fellow is unable to carry out the research as planned, a mentor requests termination because of unsatisfactory performance by the fellow, or in the event of cause established by due process of law or as a consequence of an institutional review committee’s determination of fraud or malfeasance.

-- Fellows and their mentors are required to provide an annual progress report at the end of Year 1, and a final progress report at the conclusion of the fellowship period.
+- Fellows and their mentors are required to provide an annual progress report at the end of year one, and a final progress report at the conclusion of the fellowship period.
 Copies of any published papers emerging from the work should also be submitted as they appear.
 All progress reports will be kept in confidence at ECTRIMS to protect proprietary information before it is published.

-→ Year 1 progress reports are due 30 days prior to the end of the year 1 period and must be received at the ECTRIMS Secretariat prior to initiation of Year 2 training; Final progress reports are due within 30 days of the completion of the fellowship training period.
+→ Year one progress reports are due thirty days prior to the end of the year one period and must be received at the ECTRIMS Secretariat prior to initiation of Year two training.
+Final progress reports are due within thirty days of the completion of the fellowship training period.

-→ Annual progress reports must include a summary of research undertaken, a letter of continuing support from the fellowship mentor and an accounting from the mentor and/or host institution of how funds provided for the fellow were allocated (stipend, overhead, etc.) and whether additional funds were provided to the fellow by the host institution or other granting agency (source, amount, purpose).
+→ Annual progress reports must include a summary of research undertaken, a letter of continuing support from the fellowship mentor and accounting from the mentor or host institution of how funds provided for the fellow was allocated (stipend, overhead, etc.) and whether additional funds were provided to the fellow by the host institution or other granting agency (source, amount, purpose).